Gabriel5296/ecommerce_assistant/README.md

 ## About

-QuickCart is an intelligent e-commerce chat assistant that scrapes product data from Flipkart, stores it in a vector database, and answers user queries through a conversational AI interface.
+QuickCart is an intelligent e-commerce chat assistant that scrapes product data, stores it in a vector database, and answers user queries through a conversational AI interface.
 It combines Retrieval-Augmented Generation (RAG), an agentic LangGraph workflow, and Model Context Protocol (MCP) to deliver accurate product information — from pricing and reviews to availability — in real time.

 ---